brycearden/461l-final-project/backend/flask/README.md

 Testing
 -------
+For testing we are using a service called PyRestTest.
+Information about PyRestTest and how to install can be found [here](http://github.com/svanoort/pyresttest)
 Place all your tests in src/tests directory.
 Test runner is placed in src directory.
 To run your tests simply go to src directory and do:

 <pre class="console">